On the Turnpike Property and the Receding-Horizon Method for Linear-Quadratic Optimal Control Problems: Introduction

 \subsection{Assumptions}

-Throughout the article we assume that the following four assumptions hold true. \begin{itemize} \item[(A1)] The operator $-A$ can be associated with a $V$-$Y$ coercive bilinear form $a\colon V\times V \to \mathbb R$ which is such that there exist $\lambda_0 \in \mathbb R$ and $\delta > 0$ satisfying $a(v,v) \geq \lambda_0 \| v \| _V^2 - \lambda \| v\|_Y^2$, for all $v \in V$. \item[(A2)] [Stabilizability] There exists an operator $F \in \mathcal{L}(Y,U)$ such that the semigroup $e^{(A+BF) t}$ is exponentially stable on $Y$. \item[(A3)] [Detectability] There exists an operator $K \in \mathcal{L}(Z,Y)$ such that the semigroup $e^{(A-KC) t}$ is exponentially stable on $Y$. \end{itemize} Assumptions (A2) and (A3) are well-known and analysed for infinite-dimensional systems, see e.g.\@ \cite{CurZ95}.
+Throughout the article we assume that the following four assumptions hold true. \begin{itemize} \item[(A1)] The operator $-A$ can be associated with a $V$-$Y$ coercive bilinear form $a\colon V\times V \to \mathbb R$ which is such that there exist $\lambda_0 > 0$ and $\delta \in \R$ satisfying $a(v,v) \geq \lambda_0 \| v \| _V^2 - \delta \| v\|_Y^2$, for all $v \in V$. \item[(A2)] [Stabilizability] There exists an operator $F \in \mathcal{L}(Y,U)$ such that the semigroup $e^{(A+BF) t}$ is exponentially stable on $Y$. \item[(A3)] [Detectability] There exists an operator $K \in \mathcal{L}(Z,Y)$ such that the semigroup $e^{(A-KC) t}$ is exponentially stable on $Y$. \end{itemize} Assumptions (A2) and (A3) are well-known and analysed for infinite-dimensional systems, see e.g.\@ \cite{CurZ95}.
 Consider the algebraic Riccati equation: for all $y_1$ and $y_2 \in \mathcal{D}(A)$,

 Due to the (exponential) stabilizability and detectability assumptions, it is well-known (see \cite[Theorem 6.2.7]{CurZ95} and \cite[Theorem 2.2.1]{LasT00}) that \eqref{eq:are} has a unique nonnegative self-adjoint solution $\Pi \in \mathcal{L}(Y,V) \cap \mathcal{L}(V^*,Y)$.
 Additionally, the semigroup generated by the operator $A_\pi:=A-\frac{1}{\alpha}BB^*\Pi$ is exponentially stable on $Y$.
-Let us now fix
+We fix now, for the rest of the article, a real number $\lambda$ such that

 With (A1) holding the operator $A$ associated with the form $a$ generates an analytic semigroup that we denote by $e^{At}$, see e.g.\@ \cite[Sections 3.6 and 5.4]{Tan79}.
 Let us set $A_0=A-\lambda_0 I$.
 Then $-A_0$ has a bounded inverse in $Y$, see \cite[page 75]{Tan79}, and in particular it is maximal accretive, see \cite{Tan79}.
 We have $\mD(A_0)= \mD(A)$ and the fractional powers of $-A_0$ are well-defined.
 In particular, $\mD((-A_0)^{\frac{1}{2}})=[\mD(-A_0),Y]_{\frac{1}{2}}:=(\mD(-A_0),Y)_ {\frac{1}{2},2}$ the real interpolation space with indices 2 and $\frac{1}{2}$, see \cite[Proposition 6.1, Part II, Chapter 1]{Benetal07}.
 Assumption (A4) below will only be used in the proof Lemma \ref{lemma:existence_turnpike}, where the existence and uniqueness of a solution $(y^\diamond,u^\diamond)$ to the static problem is established.
 It is not necessary for the analysis of optimality systems done in Sections \ref{section:lin_opt_sys} and \ref{section:add_res}.